arunasurya/academy/bisqp2p.md

 ## Bisq app
 - in order to join the network, you need to [download the Bisq app](https://bisq.network/downloads/).
+- you can learn more about the app on [the Bisq website](https://docs.bisq.network/getting-started.html)

 ## Seed nodes
 - every time the Bisq app gets started, your node gets connected to a seed node.